ovh/docs/pages/platform/kubernetes-k8s/etcd-quota-error/guide.en-gb.md

 * Start cert-manager

-### Other usecase
+### Other cases

-If cert-manager is not the root causes, you should turn to the other running operators.
+If cert-manager is not the root cause, you should turn to the other running operators which create kubernetes resources.

 We have found that the following resources can sometimes be generated continuously by existing operators:
 > backups.velero.io
 ingress.networking.k8s.io
 ingress.extensions

 If that still does not cover your case, you can use a tool like [ketall](https://github.com/corneliusweig/ketall) to easily list and count resources in your cluster.

+Then you should delete the resources in excess and fix the process responsible for their creation.

 ---